 Established in 1894, Cohasset Golf Club is one of the oldest private clubs in New England.
-Members enjoy a challenging 18-hole Donald Ross course and can practice on a conveniently located driving range.
+Members enjoy a challenging 18-hole Donald Ross course and can practice on a conveniently located driving range or short game area.

 Evidence may suggest that Donald Ross was involved with Cohasset starting somewhere around 1909, making it one of his first independent designs and an important early step in his long and illustrious career that also included him expanding Cohasset from 9 to holes to 18 holes in 1920.